joe-speedboat/workshop.ansible/20 Protect sensible variables.md

 If you read the documentation carefully, you will find out that inventory and group_vars may be executeables as well.
 Hmm, maybe this is the way it can get nicer!?

-### Solution1 (systemd-ask-password as root)
-If you are root, you can access a system service that can store your passwords temporarily until next reboot.
-This is used to encrypt harddisk

 ### Ansible Config
 <code>$PDIR/ansible.cfg</code>